Dean151/ButtonKit/README.md

 ### Asynchronous

 Use it as any SwiftUI button, but the closure will support both try and await.
-When the process is in progress, the button hit test will be disabled, and the process will only triggers once.

 ```swift
 AsyncButton {